carver/eth-channel/README.md

 ## Developer setup

-If you would like to hack on <REPO_NAME>, please check out the [Ethereum Development Tactical Manual](https://github.com/pipermerriam/ethereum-dev-tactical-manual) for information on how we do:
+If you would like to hack on eth-channel, please check out the [Ethereum Development Tactical Manual](https://github.com/pipermerriam/ethereum-dev-tactical-manual) for information on how we do: